-If you are a diet supplement business it makes sense to update the product descriptions at the start of the year because this is when people make new year resolutions to lose weight.
-If we are selling a multi-purpose utility knife it makes sense to personalize the product description during early December because that’s when people start holiday shopping for dad.
-Think about your business, do you have seasonality?
+If you are a diet supplement business, it makes sense to update the product descriptions at the start of the year because this is when people make new year’s resolutions to lose weight.
+If we are selling a multi-purpose utility knife, it makes sense to personalize the product description during early December because that’s when people start holiday shopping for dad.
+Think about your business.
+Do you have seasonality?
 Could you rewrite your description based on your busy season?

 What we’ve shown here is just the tip of the iceberg.
 If you want to fundamentally improve your product description and make a lot more $$$$ you need what we are about to reveal next.

 Why Listen to Us?

 We’ve spent the last 14 years in our marketing lab 🧑🔬 🧪, experimenting on online shoppers.
 We’ve learned a crap ton and are ready to share those learning.

 We want more marketers and CEOs to know about it.

 Eventually, we’ll make this into a book.
 If you want an unfair advantage over competitors, now is the time to steal our ideas because once they are published, the cat will be out of the bag.

 Based on the fact that you are hunting for clever product description examples the two chapters we think you’ll get the most value from are–